slg997/haven/log_analysis/aws/tool - jq.md

-# Use JQ to parse AWS CloudTrail Logs
+# Using JQ to parse AWS CloudTrail Logs

 ## Examples
 ## Filter by S3 Service and BucketName